Design Philosophy

 |---|---|---|---|

-| Player moves in match | ✓ | No economic value, high frequency | |
+| Player moves in a match | ✓ | No economic value, happens hundreds of times per match | |

-| Player wins match | ✓ | Result tracked internally, no payout yet | |
+| Player wins a match | ✓ | Result tracked internally — no payout yet | |

-| Player claims season reward | ✓ | Token transfer, requires trustlessness | |
+| Player claims a season reward | ✓ | Token transfer — requires trustlessness | |

-| Player crafts legendary item | ✓ | Permanent NFT, tradable | |
+| Player crafts a legendary item | ✓ | Permanent NFT with trade value | |

-| Matchmaking queue | ✓ | Ephemeral state, latency-sensitive | |
+| Matchmaking queue update | ✓ | Ephemeral, latency-sensitive | |

-| Sponsor funds a tournament | ✓ | Third-party value transfer into contract |
+| Sponsor funds a tournament pool | ✓ | Third-party value transfer into contract | |

 Anti-Patterns

-| Anti-Pattern | Problem |
+| Anti-Pattern | Why It Fails |

 |---|---|

-| Every action on-chain | Wallet popups, gas costs, 3-second latency per move |
+| Every action on-chain | Wallet popups, gas per move, seconds of latency — the game becomes unplayable |

-| Developer-held prize pools | Trust dependency, single point of failure |
+| Developer-held prize pools | Requires players and sponsors to trust a human with their money — a single point of failure |

-| Monolithic smart contract | Upgrading one feature requires redeploying everything |
+| Monolithic smart contract | Upgrading one feature means redeploying everything; one bug touches all systems |